Parkinson's Law: The Paradox of Plenty

 Mitigating on vacation

-This is applies during time off
+This applies during time off

 Mitigating in the closet

-The art of tidying up.
+The art of tidying up

 Funny other variants